15 Jobs You Can Do in Canada Without any Certificate

 NOC Code: 7251

 Canada is in need of plumbers, and this job position does not call for a degree.
 Plumbers put in and fix pipes and other equipment used in residential and commercial buildings for waste disposal and water distribution.
 To properly install pipes, they examine pipes for leaks and cut gaps in walls.
 Typically, they are employed by factories, manufacturers, etc. Although a college degree is not required for employment as a plumber, you must have successfully finished high school to be eligible.
-It’s crucial that you enrol in an apprenticeship program to learn about the industry if you are just starting out.
+It’s crucial that you enroll in an apprenticeship program to learn about the industry if you are just starting out.
 It is expedient that you obtain a trade certificate in order to improve your prospects because some provinces in Canada demand one.
 As an alternative to working for someone else, you can decide to work independently and provide services to clients.

 10. Meat Cutter